RT-FACT: the man (and the music) behind the read-as-you-wish stage name

 “I think it depends a lot on the person or the kind of audience.
 But I think experimental music is not so far-fetched as people think it is.
 It doesn’t have to be completely out of this world to feel like it’s experimental.
 In my case, I’ve tried to create a brand new music genre.
 One that’s my own.
 For example, I can attempt to create a song similar to trip-hop or house, but the outcome is always different.
 In the end, it will sound like me.
 It won’t sound like typical hip hop music.”

 Touché!
 But does he feel like an outsider in the Barreiro music scene?

 “Sometimes I still feel like an outsider but because I feel there should be more opportunities for local talent to showcase their work.
-Barreiro is a very creative city, with lots happening all the time, and places like ADAO really make the effort to open their doors and give space to everyone.
-Every time they do an open call for artists they try to make it as diverse as possible.
-To many, it’s their first break.”
+Barreiro is a very creative city, with lots happening all the time, and places like ADAO really make an effort to open their doors and give everyone space.
+Every time they do an open call for artists, they try to make it as diverse as possible.
+For many, it’s their first break.”

 On the second album ("IIDENTITY", 2019) and the collaboration with Surma